MuhammadAmmarSattar/MuhammadAmmarSattar/README.md

   A secure app for locking photos and videos with cloud backup and advanced security features.
 Trusted by over **1 million downloads**.

 - **[Zido]([https://play.google.com/store/apps/details?id=com.example.photovideolocker](https://play.google.com/store/apps/details?id=com.volive.zidoapp.zidoapp))**
-  A secure app for locking photos and videos with cloud backup and advanced security features.
-Trusted by over **1 million downloads**.
+   Zido is a digital platform connecting buyers and sellers through a robust system to ease an auction for both parties.
+Whether it's selling or buying, we aim to make it an easy and pleasurable experience for our users.
+Trusted by over **5k downloads**.

 - **[DanceBUG](https://play.google.com/store/apps/details?id=com.example.dancebug)**
   A private access app to view dance competition and recital videos/photos, live updates, and event schedules.
 Over **100K downloads**.